 To learn the true importance of single-tasking, we turn our focus towards the people, pressures, and processes included in our daily personal and professional lives.

-As an average person with personal and professional responsibilities, you are someone who probably gets overwhelmed with the mountain of tasks and other activities in their life, and the bad news for us lot is that a study shows that only 5% of us finish our task on time, daily.
+As an average person with personal and professional responsibilities, you are someone who probably gets overwhelmed with the mountain of tasks and other activities in their life, and the bad news for us a lot is that a study shows that only 5% of us finish our task on time, daily.

 This means that the way we are approaching these tasks and activities has to be changed because obviously, it is not effective enough.
 Generally, this “way” for most of us is multitasking.
 Why are we saying that?